HISENSE UNVEILS NEWEST SMART HOME AND AI INNOVATIONS AT CES 2025

+Visit Hisense at Booth 16625 in Central Hall at the Las Vegas convention Center to see live demonstrations and a first-hand look at the latest innovations to "AI Your Life"

-(MENAFN- houseofcomms) Dubai, United Arab Emirates - Dec.
-19, 2024 – Hisense, a global leader in consumer electronics and home appliances, will be showcasing its newest appliances and innovations during the Consumer Electronics Show (CES) 2025 from January 7 to 10.
+DUBAI, UAE, Dec.
+19, 2024 /PRNewswire/ -- Hisense , a global leader in consumer Electronics and home appliances, will be showcasing its newest appliances and innovations during the Consumer Electronics Show (CES) 2025 from January 7 to 10.
 Hisense's latest innovations for the kitchen, living room, laundry room, and home office are integrated with ConnectLife to create a smart ecosystem in the home.

 Smart Kitchen